 Thanks to these functions, all communication processes can be done automatically.

-The main function is to accept data from a transmitting computer or station and convert analog or digital signals that can be transmitted over voice transmission telephone lines.
+The primary function is to accept data from a transmitting computer or station and convert analog or digital signals that can be transmitted over voice transmission telephone lines.

 The modulator projected in this way emits a signal called the carrier.
 Generally, it is a simple electrical sinusoidal signal with a much higher frequency than the modulation signal.

 The modulation signal creates the information prepared for transmission.
-It prepares the information to be transmitted but does not transmit.
-The modulator changes some of the characteristics of the carrier so that a signal containing the information of the modulator is obtained.
+It prepares the data to be transmitted but does not transmit.
+The modulator changes some of the characteristics of the carrier so that a signal containing the modulator’s information is obtained.

 Thus, the demodulator can recover the original modulation signal by removing the carrier.
 The characteristics of the replaceable carrier signal are: